RillingDev/chevron/README.md

 ### Middleware

-Middleware can be used to inject a function into a service, causing the service to call the middleware everytime the service is called
+_Middleware/Decorators are not availble in the lite version_ Middleware can be used to inject a function into a service, causing the service to call the middleware everytime the service is called

 ```javascript
 //Chevron.prototype.middleware(fn,[services]);